xorob0/docs/docs/software.md

 ### Migration

-To migrate from an existing proxmox to a new install, all I have to do is:
+To migrate from an existing [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) to a new install, all I have to do is:

 ```
 rsync -av /mnt/old/configs /configs